Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Desember 2024 12.26.39 UTC
+- WIB: Kamis, 19 Desember 2024 13.35.09 UTC
-- WITA: Kamis, 19 Desember 2024 13.26.39 UTC
+- WITA: Kamis, 19 Desember 2024 14.35.09 UTC
-- WIT: Kamis, 19 Desember 2024 14.26.39 UTC
+- WIT: Kamis, 19 Desember 2024 15.35.09 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: attitude
+Kategori: motivational